Metro Detroit weather forecast: Dry start, feels like winter

+DETROIT - Today's winter storm has progressed exactly as expected, with light snow falling mainly in Lenawee and Monroe counties.

-Those of you who get some snowflakes today will see those end tonight, with lows in the upper teens to near 20 degrees (-8 to -7 degrees Celsius).
+Those getting snow will see those around, or a little after, midnight, with lows in the upper teens to near 20 degrees (-8 to -7 degrees Celsius).
 Skies will begin to clear late at night.

 It will be mostly sunny on Sunday and a great day to head to the Plymouth Ice Festival!
 Highs will be in the low 30s.